top of page

 Mare Profile = 5-4-6-6-6 Speed = 9 Stamina = 12 Index = 0.83 Triads = 15-16-18 (2nd gen Tapit)

 • Undefeated 5 star colt who has done everything right from his debut and all the way through until now but I'm still on the fence with a 2.24 index colt with 2nd generation Tapit.
 It has never worked in the Kentucky Derby - but what keeps him in the same #6 spot from January, is that his prominent non-chefs push him all the way up to a 4.71.
-So far, we have seen the evidence that he has taken ahold of it and we know the type of (Belmont quality) stamina that comes with a 1st or 2nd generation Tapit boy.
+So far, we have seen the evidence that he has taken ahold of it and we know the type of (Belmont quality) stamina that comes with a 1st or 2nd generation Tapit boy at a 3.00 and under index.
 He remains close to that superfecta and most likely will absolutely be included after all is said and done.
-There is definitely alot of time to move the top 6 around by either upgrading with incredible performances or by downgrading with reversal of form.
+If I were to be completely honest, it boils down to my aversion of going with the obvious, especially this early.
+If all on this top Ten list were in a race together, I suspect Paladin would be the favorite - and I always want to beat the favorite!
+There is definitely alot of time to move the listed top 6 around by either upgrading with incredible performances or by downgrading with reversal of form.
 This goes for all 10 of them.
-It's only March 3rd and the best preps are on the horizon.
+It's only March 3rd and the best preps that separate the men from the boys are on the horizon, still time to bite the bullet and move him up.

 DP = 1-2-1-0-0 (4) DI = 7.00 CD = 1.00 ANZ = 11.00